syncfusion-content/asp.netwebforms-docs/aspnet/Accordion/Getting-Started.md

 Accordion control by default is renders in a regular rectangle.
 You can modify the regular rectangles with rounded corners by setting the ShowRoundedCorner property to “True”.

-> Note: ShowRoundedCorner _property is False by default.
+N> ShowRoundedCorner _property is False by default.

 {% highlight html %}